PiotrZPL/Firefox-automatic-install-for-Linux/README.md

 # Firefox-automatic-install-for-Linux
 Automated installation for Mozilla Firefox for The Linux Operating System.
 The objective is to provide a method to easily install Mozilla Firefox directly from Mozilla's website and enable Firefox's automatic update feature for the latest releases.
+Providing a pure stock Mozilla Firefox experience.

 To properly install or uninstall Mozilla Firefox, go to your extracted folder and run the following command: